Hacktoberfest/hacktoberfest-2022/README.md

 This matters more than it sounds, because **`npm test` runs `npm run build`** (via `test:integration`).
-Running the suite therefore rebuilds `out/` with whatever the environment held at the time — which will silently turn a live build into a mocked one.
-The symptom is not an error: the "Sign in with MyMLH" button stops redirecting to MyMLH and quietly writes a fixture session instead, so you appear signed in as Ada Lovelace and every page serves mock data.
+Running the suite therefore rebuilds `out/` with whatever the environment held at the time — which will silently rebuild a mocked or local-API build as the live-default one, pointed at production.
+The symptom is not an error: the "Sign in with MyMLH" button starts redirecting to the real MyMLH instead of writing the Ada Lovelace fixture session, and every page quietly serves the wrong data.

 `npm start` guards against this.
 The build records its mode in `.build-mode.json` (gitignored), and `prestart` refuses to serve when that